Subscribe to

 Why more women in AI matters

-At Quin AI, we are committed to playing an active role in changing this narrative.
-We know that this year’s initiatives are just the start of what we can contribute to women in AI.
-Watch this space, as we will be announcing new initiatives to support women in AI later this year.
+At Quin AI, we're committed to doing our part to make this happen.
+This year’s initiatives are just the start of what we can contribute to women in AI.
+So, watch this space – we'll announce new projects to support women in AI later this year!

 To Read the whole post